begolu2/rktik-thesis/02_conceptual.md

 The Frontpage is located at the root of Rktik and presents users with a stream of thoughts from their movements and followed blogs.
 It is similar to the Facebook News Feed and the Reddit Frontpage in that the stream is sorted based both on the recency of a submission and the number of votes it has received (see [Distributing Attention: Voting and Hotness]).

-Anonymous users don’t have any subscriptions, they are shown thoughts from *top movements*.
+Anonymous users do not have any subscriptions, they are shown thoughts from *top movements*.
 These are the seven movements with the highest member count.

-To the side of the thought stream, the frontpage also contains a number of other elements:
+On the right-hand side of the thought stream, the frontpage also contains a number of other elements:

 * The **Frontpage Graph Visualization** displays a visual representation of Frontpage contents as a graph (see [Frontpage Graph Visualization]).
 * **Top Thought** When a user is logged in, this contains a short list of thoughts from *top movements* they are not following with their active persona.
 This allows users to notice particularly popular submissions from contexts they wouldn’t see otherwise.